Why do people seek therapy?

 There is a confusing array of insurance arrangements.
 Check with your insurance carrier to see what benefits you have.
 I will also verify the benefits.
 I will file the insurance forms and procure the necessary authorizations.
 I am on the preferred provider panel for most insurance companies.
 I will do everything I can to maximize the benefits you are entitled to.

 In general, the law protects the confidentiality of all communications between a client and a psychotherapist.
 Information is not disclosed without written permission.
 However, there are a number of exceptions to this rule.
 Exceptions include:

 - Suspected child abuse or dependent adult or elder abuse.
 I am required by law to report this to the appropriate authorities immediately.

 - If a client is threatening serious bodily harm to another person/s.
 I must notify the police and inform the intended victim.

 - If a client intends to harm himself or herself.
-I will make every effort to enlist your cooperation in insuring your safety.
+I will make every effort to enlist your cooperation in ensuring your safety.
 If you do not cooperate, further measures may be taken without your permission in order to ensure your safety.

 I married Phillip in 1980.
 We have three sons, three daughters-in-law, and 4 grandchildren.